 Fundamentals of storage of grains and grain products.
 Storage losses, sources of infestation/infection, factors influencing losses, insect and non-insect pests, their nature of damage and control.
 Microflora in storage environment and their control.
 Storage structures, bulk storage and bag storage, their relative efficacy and demerits.
 Grain drying methods and aeration.
 Non-insect pests (rodents, birds, mites) of stored products and their control.
+Regulated and quarantine pests.
 Integrated management of storage pests.

-Unit 14: Arthrpod Vectors of Plant Diseases
+Unit 14: Arthropod Vectors of Plant Diseases